brampat/security/defense/code_quality/README.md

 * For each unit, if this unit has risk (Unit Size of 25+), add the number of lines of that unit to the corresponding risk category.
 * Calculate the total number of lines of the system
-* Relate the tUnit interfacingotal number of lines for each risk category as a percentage of the total lines of code.
+* Relate the total number of lines for each risk category as a percentage of the total lines of code.
 * Review the lowest rank based on the table below:
   * For each risk category, take the percentage of code that falls into that risk category and rank it to the maximum allowed percentages in the table below.
   * Take the highest rank which still fits over all risk categories.
 The system as a whole has this ranking